Cops and robbers on directed and undirected abelian Cayley graphs: Acknowledgements

 \section{Acknowledgements}

-The authors thank Ladislav Stacho and Bojan Mohar for fruitful discussions and encouragement.
-The authors also thank Matt DeVos for his suggestion to consider Sidon subsets for constructing abelian Cayley graphs with cop number $\Theta(\sqrt{n})$.
+We thank Ladislav Stacho and Geňa Hahn for bringing this problem to our attention.
+We also thank Ladislav Stacho, Bojan Mohar, Geňa Hahn, and Ben Seamone for fruitful discussions and encouragement.
+We furthermore thank Matt Devos for his suggestion to consider Sidon subsets for constructing abelian Cayley graphs with cop number $\Theta(\sqrt{n})$, Frank Ramamonjisoa for his idea of obtaining improved bounds by considering prime factorizations and for his help in organizing earlier versions of the article, as well as Julien Codsi, Alizée Gagnon and Simon St-Amant for helpful comments.
+Finally, we thank the referees for their comments, which have greatly improved the presentation of this article.